James M. Fortier – Producer/Director/DP/Editor

 In 2007 James was the Artist in Residence at the University of Illinois, Urbana-Champaign where he conducted a four week video production lab for the American Indian Studies Department course, American Indian Stereotypes in Film, and presented several of his documentaries for students and faculty.

-James is an enrolled member of the Pic River Ojibway First Nation, located in Ontario, Canada.
-Born in Ontario, Canada and raised near Chicago, James moved to the San Francisco area to complete his college education in 1983.
+James is an enrolled member of the Biigtigong Nishnaabeg First Nation (formerly called The Ojibways of Pic River First Nation), located in Ontario, Canada.
+Born in Nipigon, Ontario, Canada and raised near Chicago, James moved to the San Francisco area to complete his college education in 1983.